NaishengZhang/book-recommendation-system/README.md

 The choice of extension is up to you, but here are some ideas:

+  - *Alternative model formualtions*: the `AlternatingLeastSquares` model in Spark implements a particular form of implicit-feedback modeling, but you could change its behavior by modifying the count data.
+Conduct a thorough evaluation of different modification strategies (e.g., log compression, or dropping low count values) and their impact on overall accuracy.
   - *Fast search*: use a spatial data structure (e.g., LSH or partition trees) to implement accelerated search at query time.
 For this, it is best to use an existing library such as `annoy` or `nmslib`, and you will need to export the model parameters from Spark to work in your chosen environment.
 For full credit, you should provide a thorough evaluation of the efficiency gains provided by your spatial data structure over a brute-force search method.
-  - *Alternative model formualtions*: the `AlternatingLeastSquares` model in Spark implements a particular form of implicit-feedback modeling, but you could change its behavior by modifying the entries in the utility matrix.
-Conduct a thorough evaluation of different modification strategies (e.g., log compression, or dropping low count values) and their impact on overall accuracy.
   - *Cold-start*: using the supplementary data, build a model that can map observable feature data to the learned latent factor representation for items.
 To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.
   - *Error analysis*: after training the model, analyze the errors that it makes.
 Are certain types of item over- or under-represented?
 Make use of the supplementary metadata and tag information to inform your analysis.
   - *Exploration*: use the learned representation to develop a visualization of the items and users, e.g., using T-SNE or UMAP.
+The visualization should somehow integrate additional information (features, metadata, or tags) to illustrate how items are distributed in the learned space.

 You are welcome to propose your own extension ideas, but they must be submitted in writing and approved by the course staff (Brian, Mayank, or Saumya) by 2019-05-06 at the latest.
+If you want to propose an extension, please get in contact as soon as possible so that we have sufficient time to consider and approve the idea.

 # What to turn in